Anasarca: Diet

 The body more efficiently absorbs fluid from the gut and retains that fluid with the help of sodium and sugar.
-As such, decreasing salt and simple sugar intake will help prevent accumulation of fluid and potentiate the effect of any diuretics.
+As such, decreasing salt and simple sugar intake will help prevent the accumulation of fluid and potentiate the effect of any diuretics.

 Following a high protein diet will help provide one's body with the substrates necessary to produce albumin, the major protein in human plasma and the single most important molecule in maintaining the serum oncotic pressure.

 Fiber

-Bulking fiber, both soluble and insoluble dietary fiber, absorb water throughout the GI tract.

-Viscous fiber can thicken the contents of the GI track and slow the absorption of other compounds (like simple sugars).
+Bulking fiber, both soluble and insoluble dietary fiber, absorbs water throughout the GI tract.
+Viscous fiber can thicken the contents of the GI tract and slow the absorption of other compounds (like simple sugars).